- What's Possible

 Downtown Vegas’ Container Park is one of the coolest, sexiest examples of Conex boxes being repurposed for new business goals.
 The shipping containers (43 to be exact) in this commerce area not only house shops and bistros, they also support a functioning elevator tower and a giant playground slide.

+Restaurants first started using shipping containers to create storerooms for dry goods, but once people saw their versatility containerized restaurants took off.
 From boutiques and barbecue, to wine on tap and liquid nitrogen sorbet, Container Park has a little bit of everything—with “little” being the operative word.
 See how these owner-operated businesses are experiencing so much success in just 300 square feet of space.
 And don’t be surprised if city planners in your area start considering commercial containers to revitalize local shopping or dining.

 Overcrowded classrooms are a problem all across the country.
 Earlier this school year, one South Bronx elementary school packed 257 students into a space that was only intended for 57.
 That puts the Walton Avenue School at a whopping 451 percent of its true capacity.
 And New York City is hardly alone.